lucianpls/mod_mrf/README.md

   **ETagSeed base32_string**
   - Optional, 64 bits in base32 digits.
 Defaults to 0.
   The empty tile ETag will be this value but bit 64 (65th bit) is set.
-All the other tiles have ETags that depend on this one and bit 64 is zero
+All the other tiles have 64 bit ETags that depend on this value.